Your Contested Divorce Team

 What Issues Are Typically Contested in a Divorce?

 Divorce is often a complex and emotionally charged process, especially when it involves contested issues.
-In Cumming, GA, as in many other places, several key areas commonly become points of contention between spouses.
+In Alpharetta, GA, as in many other places, several key areas commonly become points of contention between spouses.
 Understanding these issues can help you prepare for the potential challenges ahead.

 - Child Custody and Visitation: One of the most contentious aspects of a divorce involves decisions about the custody of any children.
 Parents often disagree on who should have primary custody, how visitation schedules should be arranged, and how major decisions about the child's upbringing should be made.
 The court's primary concern is the best interest of the child, which can involve considering factors such as the child's relationship with each parent, the parents' living situations, and any history of abuse or neglect.